 Lindt dark chocolate is my favorite chocolate in the world!
 After Belgian chocolate of course 🙂 Not only Lindt’s dark chocolate bars and Lindt dark chocolate truffles but also their milk chocolate, white chocolate, strawberry chocolate, and the list goes on.
 Do you know that they have six production sites in Europe and two in the USA?
 That is a total of 8 manufacturing companies.
 Their satisfying creations then proceed to 4 different continents for distribution that ends up in every chocolate lover’s mouth.
 In this article, I will inform you about their different kinds of dark chocolate, specifically the dark Excellence collection.
 I really love how they divide and create percentages on how bitter their dark chocolate would be like.
 They have selections of 60%, 70%, 85%, 90%, and 99%.
 I will only discuss 3 from the Excellence collection that I like most.

-- Lindt chocolate is expertly crafted with the finest ingredients
+- Lindt chocolate is expertly crafted with the finest ingredients; experience the intense flavors and rich aromas of cocoa beans in this fine chocolate bar

-- Stock up on these dark chocolate bars for the true dark chocolate connoisseur to share at the office, enjoy at a dinner party, or bake with at home; the perfect dark chocolate gift
+- Stock up on these dark chocolate bars to share at the office, enjoy at a dinner party, or bake with at home; the perfect dark chocolate gift

 - Made with premium ingredients from world-renowned regions